conduktor/conduktor-docs/docs/gateway/configuration/gateway_security.md

 # Gateway to your Kafka security

-You can use all the kafka mechanisms, NONE, SASL, OAuthBearer, Kerberos etc.
+You can use all the kafka mechanisms, PLAINTEXT (none), SASL, OAuthBearer, Kerberos etc.

 ```yaml
 conduktor-gateway: